mkoeppe/sympow/README-data.md

 are placed by default in the cache directory `HOME/.sympow` .
-This default/ historical cache folder can be overridden through the environment variable `SYMPOW_CACHEDIR`: the basename of the so passed path is assumed to begin with `sympow', otherwise the effective path is assumed to be `SYMPOW_CACHEDIR/sympow`.
+This default/ historical cache folder can be overridden through the environment variable `SYMPOW_CACHEDIR`: the basename of the so passed path is assumed to begin with `sympow`, otherwise the effective path is assumed to be `SYMPOW_CACHEDIR/sympow`.

 If the cache folder `SYMPOW_CACHEDIR` (or `SYMPOW_CACHEDIR/sympow`) does not